-Major Ben Marco is an intelligence officer in the U.S. Army.
-He served valiantly as a captain in the Korean war and his Sergeant, Raymond Shaw, even won the Medal of Honor.
-Marco has a major problem however: he has a recurring nightmare, one where two members of his squad are killed by Shaw.
-He's put on indefinite sick leave and visits Shaw in New York.
-Shaw for his part has established himself well, despite the misgivings of his domineering mother, Mrs. Eleanor Shaw Iselin.
+Major Bennett Marco (Frank Sinatra) is an intelligence officer in the U.S. Army.
+He served valiantly as a Captain in the Korean war and his Sergeant, Raymond Shaw (Laurence Harvey), even received the Medal of Honor.
+Marco has a major problem however: he has a recurring nightmare, one where two members of his squad were killed by Shaw.
+He's put on indefinite sick leave and visits Shaw in New York City.
+Shaw, for his part. has established himself well, despite the misgivings of his domineering mother, Mrs. Eleanor Shaw Iselin (Dame Angela Lansbury).
 She is a red-baiter, accusing anyone who disagrees with her right-wing reactionary views of being a Communist.
-Raymond hates her, not only for how she's treated him but equally because of his step-father, the ineffectual U.S. Senator John Iselin, who is intent on seeking higher office.
-When Marco learns that others in his Korean War unit have nightmares similar to his own, he realizes that something happened to all of ...Written by
+Raymond hates her, not only for how she's treated him, but equally because of his stepfather, the ineffectual U.S. Senator John Iselin (James Gregory), who is intent on seeking higher office.
+When Marco learns that others in his Korean War unit have had nightmares similar to his own, he realizes that something happened to all of ...Written by

 See more »

 14 of 14 people found this review helpful.